D.A.A.P.

 first world of virtual sculpture on line

-Derrick Woodham, Sculptor, Professor
+Derrick Woodham; Sculptor, Professor Emeritus.

-* The links below will url
+* While you're visiting within DAAP the links below will url

 and teleport you around our world. *